torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 ids.
-This is because %pK checks are done at read() time rather than open() time, so if permissions are elevated between the open() and the read() (e.g via a setuid binary) then %pK will not leak kernel pointers to unprivileged users.
+This is because %pK checks are done at read() time rather than open() time, so if permissions are elevated between the open() and the read() (e.g via a setuid binary) then %pK will analt leak kernel pointers to unprivileged users.
-Note, this is a temporary solution only.
+Analte, this is a temporary solution only.
 The correct long-term solution is to do the permission checks at open() time.
 Consider removing world read permissions from files that use %pK, and